Microsoft/azure-docs.cs-cz/articles/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal.md

 ---
-title: Správa uživatelsky přiřazené spravovanou identitu pomocí webu Azure portal
+title: Manage a user-assigned managed identity in the Azure portal - Azure AD
-description: Podrobné pokyny o tom, jak vytvořit seznam, odstranit a spravované identity přiřazené uživateli přiřadit roli.
+description: Step by step instructions on how to create, list, delete and assign a role to a user-assigned managed identity.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi